Toko · Consistency reference

 Rare4 ICPWhitelist

-Copied from the collection's claim defaults when the vendor was created, then editable per vendor in Draft.
-Requirements combine with AND.
+Copied from the collection defaults when the vendor was created, then editable per vendor in Draft.
+Requirements combine with AND; several selected whitelists merge into one eligible list (a collector only needs to be on one).

 03eRevenue tab — read-only (Live)Where claim proceeds go — the applied revenue preset's fees and royalties — plus what's collected so far.
 For a time-limited royalty it shows the time remaining and the current (tapered) amount; once a period ends the beneficiary stays on record with a "time period ended" label.
 Locked on Live.